MATLAB

 dipole moment arising from the oscillations in the nuclear separation.
 The

-selection rule for electric dipole radiation is .
-If we consider the reduced mass
+selection rule for electric dipole radiation is Fig.

 1. Classical view: vibration of the